prakharmrsl/easypcceo.github.io/pages/best-gaming-mousepads/best-gaming-mousepads.md

 ![Razer Firefly](/img/mousepad/firefly.png){: .img-right .img-small}

  **4.** The [Razer Firefly](http://amzn.to/2gUki0e) is an electronic mousepad with a hard surface.
-With LED lights around the edges, this mousepad has got full Chroma capabilities with 16.8 million colors.
+With LED lights around the edges, this mousepad has full Chroma capabilities with 16.8 million colors.

  It syncs with other Razer Chroma peripherals like the BlackWidow keyboard and DeathAdder mouse resulting in intricate color patterns.
 While its LEDs enhance the pad’s looks, its hard surface enables the mouse to glide across the surface with very little resistance.